Waqas Ahmed (cricketer, born 1992)

-Waqas Ahmed (born 11 March 1992) is a Pakistani cricket coach and former first-class cricketer who played for Lahore.
+Waqas Ahmed (born 11 March 1992) is a Pakistani cricket coach and former first-class cricketer who played for Karachi.

 Domestic career

 He was the leading wicket-taker for Lahore Whites in the 2017–18 Quaid-e-Azam Trophy, with 52 dismissals in nine matches.

 In September 2019, he was named in Northern's squad for the 2019–20 Quaid-e-Azam Trophy tournament.

 Coaching career

 Since his retirement he has gone into coaching, including being the bowling coach of the Lahore Qalandars for the 2023 PSL.